cycleplatform/docs-portal/docs/reference/stacks/stacks-workflow.md

 - **reconfigure** - reconfigure the container's configuration settings with the settings from the stack build.

 There is also an option to reimage or reconfigure all containers that have a match.

+### Scoped Variables
+As stacks now support [scoped variables](/reference/stacks/reference/scoped-variables/) there will be an option during stack deploy for if the scoped variables being created will be new or will be replacing existing variables.